syed-ali-abbas/solidity-smart-contracts/README.md

 1. Transfer - 2300 gas and reverts when execution fails.
 2. Send - 2300 gas and returns boolean value i.e. true on success and false on transaction failure.
 3. Call - All gas, returns bool and data

+##$ Interface

+In solidity interfaces are implemented same but the way they are called is different.</br>
+The InterfaceCaller contract actually calls the Interface and wrap's the address of the completely implemented contract.
+So keeping the same interface and changing the actual contract address will make it clear about how to use the concept of interface specifically in interface